Dillon Danis: Danis vs Paul

 On August 8, 2023, it was announced that Danis would face American YouTuber Logan Paul as the second main event for X Series 10 – The Prime Card alongside KSI vs Tommy Fury on October 14 at Manchester Arena in Manchester, England.

 During the bout, Danis was disqualified in the sixth round after attempting a takedown and an illegal choke.
 Immediately after, a brawl broke out in the ring and security intervened.
 Danis later announced his intention to appeal the disqualification loss.
 On October 21, 2023, Danis officially submitted an appeal of the decision.
 The decision was not changed.

 Second cancelled bout with KSI

 On February 4, 2025, it was announced that Danis' bout with KSI would be rebooked for March 29 headlining Misfits 21 – Unfinished Business at Manchester Arena in Manchester.
 Originally, KSI was scheduled to face English former footballer Wayne Bridge, but the bout was cancelled after Bridge withdrew on 20 January resulting in Danis signing on as the replacement opponent.
 On 21 March, it was announced that the fight will be postponed due to KSI suffering from an illness.
 On 4 April, Misfits Boxing co-president Mams Taylor confirmed on X that Misfits 22 – Blinders & Brawls was moved from 12 April to 16 May, and will be their next event, confirming that Misfits 21 – Unfinished Business was no longer happening.

+Wrestling career

+Danis signed to the Cruiserweight division of Real American Freestyle (RAF), where he lost his debut match to Colby Covington at RAF 07 on March 28, 2026.

+He headlined RAF 10 on June 13, 2026 against Khamzat Chimaev in a 205 pound catchweight bout.
+He lost the match via pinfall.

+Danis is scheduled to face Arman Tsarukyan for the inaugural RAF Middleweight Crossover Championship in the main event on October 3, 2026 at RAF 14.